alpsberry/tri/README.md

 Changelog
 --------
 > Apr.
+21
+* added the function of the exact solution of the problem
+* added the part of computing error
+* added the parameter to control whether to compute and output error or not
+>
+> Apr.
 19
 * modified all files with c++ template in order to deal with different problem definition for different schemes
 * added a matlab visulization code plotTri.m